SergAbys/Grenadine/README.md

 To install just add the "MaxMSP" folder in your filepath.
 For now those externals are for macintosh only.

-## Contributing

-The Cecill-C licence is LGPL-like.
-Contributions are welcomed, feedbacks appreciated.

 ## Features

 ### Various